Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Experimental Analysis

 \textbf{1.
 Closed-Source Commercial Baselines:} We evaluated two commercial systems, namely GPT-4 with vision~\cite{gpt_4v} and Google OCR~\cite{googlecloud_visionocr} on the BSTD benchmark\footnote{We obtained their results using their best available API on October 31, 2025.}.
 Although these comparisons are not entirely fair due to the opaque nature of their training data and model architectures, they offer a useful reference point to gage the current state of the art in Indian language scene text recognition.

 We leveraged OpenAI’s GPT-4 with Vision (accessed via the \texttt{gpt-4o} model) to perform zero-shot scene text recognition directly.
 We use the following structured prompt: \textit{``Extract all text from this image.
-Return all words in a list format like this: [`word1', `word2']"}, with a system message defining the model's role as: \textit{``You are an OCR system that extracts text from images."} The interaction was handled through OpenAI's \texttt{ChatCompletion.create()} API, where both the instruction and the encoded image were passed as part of the message parameter.
-The response of the model was restricted using \texttt{max tokens = 500}.
-Although with more detailed prompt such as also locating text or chain-of-thoughts, this baseline may be improved.
+Return all words in a list format like this: [`word1', `word2']"}, with a system message defining the model's role as: \textit{``You are an OCR system that extracts text from images."} Although with more detailed prompt, such as asking to locate text or perform chain-of-thoughts reasoning, this baseline may be improved.
 However, such prompt engineering is beyond the scope of this paper.

 Further, we also utilized the Google Cloud Vision API to perform OCR on BSTD (Test Set).

 \textbf{2.
 Open-Source Baselines:} Currently, apart from our own, no open-source system is explicitly designed for Indian language scene text recognition.
 However, we include comparisons with general-purpose OCR tools such as Tesseract~\cite{tesseract} and SuryaOCR~\cite{paruchuri2025surya}, which are widely used in practical settings.